Affiliate Marketing Downsides: Is It Still Worth It?

 It’s also the case for returning customers.
 You might earn a commission on their first purchase, but you won’t for any further purchases the buyer makes.

-Affiliate marketing is heavily stacked in the seller’s favor, and that’s why it’s so popular with companies today.
+It’s heavily stacked in the seller’s favor, and that’s why it’s so popular with companies today.

 Fluctuating returns

-With pay-per-click programs like Adsense, your earnings are quite predictable.
+With pay-per-click programs like AdSense, your earnings are quite predictable.
 As long as your traffic remains pretty much the same, so will your income.

 Depending on people to both click and buy products is not always going to happen.